 (PARTICULARLY IN NORTH AMERICA)

-False Religion is responsible for all war and violence to the human identity.
+Organized Religion is responsible for all war and violence and is detrimental to the human identity.
 Each of the major religions and ancillaries are all false according to the Bible.
 How can there be peace when no one is in harmony with the document they all claim to represent?
 There can’t be.
 There never will be.

 PREPARING THE PUBLIC FOR THE DESTRUCTION OF FALSE RELIGION BY THE UNITED NATIONS